-(k) Advertising Costs
+(j) Advertising Costs

 The Company expenses the cost of advertising and promoting its services as incurred.
-Such costs totaled approximately \$6,098, \$7,784, and \$2,674 for the years ended December 31, 2009, 2008 and 2007, respectively.
+Such costs totaled approximately \$6,132, \$6,098, and \$7,784 for the years ended December 31, 2010, 2009 and 2008, respectively.

-(I) Financial Instruments and Concentration of Credit Risk
+(k) Financial Instruments and Concentration of Credit Risk

-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable which approximate fair value at December 31, 2009 because of the short-term nature of these instruments.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable which approximate fair value at December 31, 2010 because of the short-term nature of these instruments.
 The Company invests its cash and cash equivalents with financial institutions that it believes are of high quality, and performs periodic evaluations of these instruments and the relative credit standings of the institutions with which it invests.
 At certain times, the Company's cash balances with any one financial institution may exceed Federal Deposit Insurance Corporation insurance limits.
 The Company believes it mitigates its risk by depositing its cash balances with high credit, quality financial institutions.

 The Company's customers are located primarily in the United States.
 The Company performs ongoing credit evaluations of its customers' financial condition (except for customers who purchase the LivePerson services by credit card via Internet download) and has established an allowance for doubtful accounts based upon factors surrounding the credit risk of customers, historical trends and other information.
 Concentration of credit risk is limited due to the Company's large number of customers.
-No single customer accounted for or exceeded 10% of revenue in 2009, 2008 or 2007.
-One customer accounted for approximately 12% of accounts receivable at December 31, 2009.
-No single customer accounted for or exceeded 10% of accounts receivable at December 31, 2008.
+No single customer accounted for or exceeded 10% of revenue in 2010, 2009 or 2008.
+One customer accounted for approximately 22% and 12% of accounts receivable at December 31, 2010 and 2009, respectively.

-(m) Stock-based Compensation
+(1) Stock-based Compensation